-At the age of 26, Oscar is a four-year pro.
-The WBO featherweight world champion, he won the title in July, 2016, and has made three title defenses.
+At the age of 27, Oscar is a five-year pro.
+The WBO featherweight world champion, he won the title in July, 2016, and has made three successful title defenses.

 Before his debut, Oscar was an elite international amateur, considered one of the best in the history of Mexican amateur boxing.
 He had a fight in the World Series of Boxing in December, 2010, but continued to fight as an amateur for two more years after that.

 Oscar is the first Mexican boxer to compete in two Olympic Games – in Beijing when he was only 17 years old in 2008, and again in London in 2012.
 He is also the first Mexican to win a medal at the World Championships – a bronze in 2009 – and was the flag bearer for Mexico at the Central American Games in 2010.